Screenshots Download Purchase Documentation Tutorials Resources Contact Forum Search

 Boxed - Blobs that best fit their square bounding box get higher weights

-Circular - Circular blobs get higher weights
+Circular Area - Circular blobs get higher weights

 Circular perimeter - Blobs with circular perimeters (ignoring holes) get higher weights